-Monmouth Constituency wards are grouped together in five branches: Bryn-y-Cwm Branch, Lower Wye Branch, Monmouth Branch, Usk Branch and Afon Lwyd Branch.
-Contact details are on the Branches and meetings webpage.
+Monmouth Constituency wards are grouped together in five branches: Bryn-y-Cwm Branch, Lower Wye Branch, Central Monmouthshire Branch and Afon Lwyd Branch.
+Contact details are on the Branches and Meetings webpage.

-Follw the links below for details of these elected members and candidates.
+Follow the links below for details of these elected members.

 The county of Monmouthshire is not the same as the Monmouth Constituency – the map on the right gives an idea of where the boundaries differ (click map to view a larger version).